frogfromlake/Globe/README.md

 ---

-## 🪐 License: **MIT**
+## 🪐 License

-## ❕ Deployment Policy

-This project is open source for **learning, exploration, and extension** — but:
+This project is **proprietary** — not open source.

-> **Please do not deploy this project under the same name (`Orbitalone`) or branding.**
-> The live instance at [https://orbitalone.space](https://orbitalone.space) is the official deployment.

-Feel free to:
-- Fork the repo
-- Run it locally or privately
-- Build upon it for your own unique project

-But **do not redeploy** it as a clone with the same identity or public URL.
+The source code is provided for **viewing and learning only**.
+Please see [LICENSE.txt](./LICENSE.txt) for full terms.

-If you're unsure, [open an issue](https://github.com/frogfromlake/Orbitalone/issues) or reach out!
+If you're interested in licensing, commercial use, or collaboration, contact:
+📩 **fabianquist@posteo.de**

+---

+OrbitalOne is a quiet call to look at Earth differently.
+To zoom out — not to detach, but to care more deeply.
+Thanks for visiting 🌍